ST PETER'S CHURCH

 St Edmund's was completed in 1848 as the village school by William Butterfield, who was a prominent architect of the High Victorian era.
 He was also responsible for New School, Rugby (1867) and the chapel at Rugby School (1872) as well as for the principal parish church in Rugby – St. Andrew’s (1877- 1885).
 Read more...

 Services take place in St Peter's church on Sundays from 10.30am.
-There is no need to book your place.

 The church is open daily for private prayer from 10am-4pm.